tungsten-w/.config/README.md

 (i'm trying to make a one click install)
 - [ ] One-click install script
 - [ ] Documentation cleanup
+## Compatibility
+- OS: EndeavourOS (Arch-based)
+- WM: Hyprland
+- You: need some basic knowledge of linux and how to use the terminal ^^
 ## Keybindings (main)
 - Super + Enter → Terminal
 - Super + D → Rofi
 - Super + W → Wallpaper menu
 - Super + L → Lock screen
 ## Requirements
 - Hyprland
 - Rofi